CER-REC/BERDI_CIBER/documentation/Architecture/highLevel.md

   configDispatch({ type: 'state/changed', payload: 'NEW_STATE' });
   ```
 - Stories of components referencing `useConfig` or GraphQL data hooks can use the `addon-config-and-gql` decorator
-  - Any required config state values can be set with `.addParameters` and specifying the state in a `config` property
+  - Any required config state values can be set in the parameters property of the options object and specifying the state in a `config` object
-  - The initial config state values will always be set on load if not specified with `.addParameters`
+  - The initial config state values will always be set on load if not specified within the parameters object
     ```js
     import React from 'react';